semgrep/semgrep/doc/SEMGREP_CORE_CONTRIBUTING.md

 ### Entry Point

-The entry point to `semgrep-core` is `Main.ml`, in `semgrep-core/src/cli`.
-Add command-line arguments there.
+The entry point to `semgrep-core` is `Main.ml`, in `semgrep-core/src/cli/`.
+This is where you add command-line arguments.
 It calls functions depending on the mode in which `semgrep-core` was invoked (`-config` for a yaml file, `-f` for a single pattern, etc.)

 When invoked by `semgrep`, `semgrep-core` is called by default wih `-config`.
 This corresponds to the function `semgrep-with-rules-file`, which in turn calls `semgrep-with-rules`.
+These functions will parse and then match the rule and targets.

 ### Parsing

-`semgrep-core` uses an external module to parse code into an augmented language-specific abstract syntax tree (AST).
+`semgrep-core` uses external modules to parse code into augmented language-specific abstract syntax trees (ASTs).
 Though we call these ASTs, they additionally contain token information such as parentheses that are traditionally only present in concrete syntax trees (CSTs) so that we can output results in the correct range.

 When `semgrep-core` receives a rule or a target, it will first need to parse it.
 The functions that do this are located in `semgrep-core/src/parsing/`.

 * If it reads a rule, it will go through `Parse_rule.ml`, which uses `Parse_pattern.ml` to parse the code-like portions of the rule
 * If it reads a target, it will go through `Parse_target.ml`

 Depending on the language, `Parse_pattern.ml` and `Parse_target.ml` will invoke parsers to parse the code.
-For example, if we have Java code, at this point it will be parsed into a Java-specific AST.
+For example, if we have Java code, it will first be parsed into a Java-specific AST.

 ### Converting to the Generic AST

-`semgrep-core` does not match based on that AST.
-It has a generic AST, defined in `AST_generic` (in `semgrep-core/src/core/ast`), which all other ASTs are converted to.
+`semgrep-core` does not match based on the Java AST.
+It has a generic AST, defined in `AST_generic.ml` (in `semgrep-core/src/core/ast`), which all language-specific ASTs are converted to.

 The functions for this conversion are in either `semgrep-core/src/parsing/pfff/` or `semgrep-core/src/parsing/tree-sitter/`.
-They are named with the appropriate language.
-We will talk about them more later.
+They are named with the appropriate language in a consistent convention.

 ### Matching

-The matching functions are contained in `semgrep-core/src/engine` (`Match_rules.ml`, `Match_patterns.ml`) and `semgrep-core/src/matching` (`Generic_vs_generic.ml`).
+The matching functions are contained in `semgrep-core/src/engine/` (e.g. `Match_rules.ml`, `Match_patterns.ml`) and `semgrep-core/src/matching/` (e.g. `Generic_vs_generic.ml`).
 There are several possible matchers to invoke

 * spacegrep (for generic mode)
 * regexp (to match by regexp instead of semgrep patterns)
 * comby (an experimental mode for C++)
 * pattern (the main mode)

 We will only talk about the last for now.
-In most cases, you will go to the `check` function in `Match_patterns.ml`.
-This will traverse (visit) the target AST and try to match the pattern to it at each point.
+In most cases, `Match_rules.ml` will invoke the `check` function in `Match_patterns.ml`.
+This will visit the target AST and try to match the pattern to it at each point.
 If the pattern and the target node correspond, it will call the relevant function in `Generic_vs_generic.ml`.

 The core of the matching is done by `Generic_vs_generic.ml`.
 The logic for whether two expressions, statements, etc. match is contained within this file.

+### Reporting results

+The results of the match will be returned to the calling function in `Main.ml` (for example, `semgrep-with-rules`).
+From there, the results are formatted and outputted.

+There are two modes for outputting: JSON and text.
+JSON output is processed by functions in `JSON_report.ml` in `semgrep-core/src/reporting/`

 ## Fixing a Parse Error